-Leading IT companies are increasingly taking responsibility for the energy impacts of data centres through leadership in energy efficient, low-carbon design.
-However, 95% of data centres are old, small-scale operations.
-The average Australian data centre is now over 20 years old and many are inefficiently designed.
+Major IT companies are taking responsibility for the energy impacts of data centres through energy efficient design.
+However, the average Australian data centre is now over 20 years old and many are inefficiently designed.

-To operate efficiently, there is a need to understand how and where power is being consumed by IT systems and whether or not the cooling capacity is correctly provisioned to the IT loads.
+To operate efficiently, assess where power is being consumed by systems and if the cooling capacity is correctly aligned to IT loads.

-- NABERS Energy for data centres (IT equipment) is for organisations who own or manage their IT equipment but do not control data centre support services such as air conditioning, lighting and security.
+This rating is for organisations who manage their IT equipment but don’t control building amenities such as air conditioning, lighting and security.

-- NABERS Energy for data centres (Infrastructure) is for data centre owners and managers.
-It allows them to determine their facility’s energy efficiency in supplying the infrastructure services to the IT equipment housed in a data centre.
+This rating is for data centre owners and managers.
+It allows self-determination of a facility’s energy efficiency in supplying infrastructure services to IT equipment.

-- NABERS Energy for data centres (Whole facility) combines both the IT Equipment and Infrastructure tools and is designed for organisations that both manage and occupy their data centre or where internal metering arrangements do not permit a separate IT Equipment or Infrastructure rating.
+This rating combines the IT Equipment and Infrastructure tools.
+It is for organisations that manage and occupy their facility, or where internal metering arrangements don’t permit separate IT equipment or Infrastructure ratings.

-A useful metric used broadly for comparing data centre energy performance is power usage effectiveness (PUE).
-This provides a ratio of total facility power to the IT equipment power, with the ideal being a PUE of 1.
-Studies show that, on average, data centres have a PUE of 2.5, while state-of-the-art facilities aim for around 1.5.
-Effective metering of a data centre should be implemented to accurately understand the inputs and outputs of the facility, and to continuously monitor the PUE.
+On average, data centres have a PUE of 2.5, while state-of-the-art facilities aim for around 1.5.
+Effective metering of a data centre should be implemented to understand inputs and outputs of the facility, and to continuously monitor the PUE.

-Maximising the efficiency of existing equipment can be an economical interim solution prior to a full upgrade.
-It’s also worth identifying and removing redundant servers to avoid wasting power and space.
+Maximising the efficiency of existing equipment can be an economical solution prior to a full upgrade.
+It’s also worth removing redundant servers to avoid wasting power and space.

 Replace or add equipment

-Solid state drives (SSDs) have no spinning disks to power, and clear advantages in terms of reduced energy use, greater speed and reliability.
+- Solid state drives (SSDs) have no spinning discs to power an advantage for greater speed, reliability and reduced energy use.